Advanced family history research

 Pre-1858 wills were proved in church courts.
 Originals were kept and registered in court books.
 The main courts which cover Tower Hamlets area were:

-• Bishop’s and Archdeacon’s courts under Diocese of London (held at London Metropolitan Archives)
+- Bishop’s and Archdeacon’s courts under Diocese of London (held at The London Archives)

 Digitised images of these records are available on Ancestry Library Edition.